 But because there are so many tiki torches to choose from, finding the right ones for your landscape can be a challenge.
 If you’re having trouble deciding, our buying guide has plenty of tips to help you find the best tiki torches for your backyard.
-Still confused?
-We’ve offered up some specific recommendations to make your shopping entirely stress-free.

 Traditional tiki torches use a flame to produce the light that illuminates the surrounding area.
 If you opt for traditional tiki torches, you have to decide what type of fuel you prefer: oil or gas.

 Oil: Oil is typically the more affordable and easy-to-find fuel.
 Both kerosene and paraffin oil work well as fuel for tiki torches, though paraffin oil tends to burn cleaner.
 They both offer several hours of illumination

 Citronella oil: This burns like other types of oil, but it also offers the added benefit of repelling mosquitoes and other insects.
 It burns more slowly than kerosene or paraffin oil, and it doesn’t produce smoke.
 Citronella oil is usually more expensive than other oils.